Survival Guide for the Exchange Students in Istanbul

 ACCOMMODATION

 Istanbul is a really large metropolitan city which houses at least 18 million people.
-All of those people are living in Istanbul's 39 districts, not only in Taksim or Kadıköy or Beşiktaş.
+All of those people are living in Istanbul’s 39 districts, not only in Taksim or Kadıköy or Beşiktaş.
 So why should you limit yourself to those areas?
 It is nice to explore the city, and think about the possibility of living elsewhere during your exchange.
 The city-center has, contrary to what is believed, houses that are in poor condition due to age.
-Moreover, house-owners in the area are aware of the incoming exchange students, and may divide already rooms into two in order to make a profit.
+Moreover, house-owners in the area are aware of the incoming exchange students, and may divide already small rooms into two in order to make a profit.
 They will also charge prices which are unimaginable for locals to pay.

 So keep in mind that there are other locations.
-Pretty much any location in Istanbul which is within 5-10 minutes walking distance from a metro station or station would be convenient enough to make your way through the city.
+Pretty much any location in Istanbul which is within 5-10 minutes walking distance from a metro station or bus station would be convenient enough to make your way through the city.
 This would mean that you can find a house which is in a better condition and for a lower price.
 Moreover, it allows you to encounter local living and engage with the culture.

 Be careful about “Erasmus Istanbul” Facebook groups.
 The truth is that there’re certain people who uses these groups frequently, posting advertisements of the certain Erasmus houses by different fake Facebook accounts.
 You will learn that those advertisers are not to be trusted, and they will charge you high fees.
 If you do happen to encounter someone who seems fishy; do not sign anything.
 Usually papers have no legal value and any problems that might occur will not give you the right to as for legal counsel.
 So you may ask: “how do I find a room that’s best for me?”
 This is not a question that can be answered in a straight-forward manner.
 Many universities will have their own private housing groups on Facebook, those are usually used by students living in and around the area of the university so this could be an option.
 You could also use Craigslist and Airbnb or real estate websites such as Hürriyet Emlak or Sahibinden.
 However, the best way is to scour for friends or friends of friends living in Istanbul and asking them if they know anyone with an available room.
 Do not forget the expats in Istanbul have developed an extensive network of friends, acquaintances, and previous roommates.